jlapeyre/PermPlain.jl/README.md

 The methods are meant to work easily with existing routines for permutations in Base.
 They are also wrapped by methods on objects in the PermutationsA module.

-This module is experimental and the interface should not be considered stable.

 The cyclic decomposition is a represented by a array of arrays of Integers.
 The array representation is an array of Integers.